una-language/una-language/readme.md

 The meaning of `<-` operator you will find futher.

-Switch-case conditional operator works justl like in JavaScript except of it always return:
+Switch-case conditional operator works justl like in JavaScript except of it always return.
+Case `.` means default:

 ```
+??
 ```

 ### Collections